Who came up with the idea of Reality Bomb?

 Can I be on Gallery of the Underrated?

-Gallery of the Underrated has become our signature segment and consequently we have a lot of requests to be on it and between those requests and those people we are actively soliciting, all the spots are filled for the foreseeable future (let’s put it this way: the only segment we use a spreadsheet to track contributors for is Gallery!)
+Gallery of the Underrated has become our signature segment and consequently we have a lot of requests to be on it and between those requests and those people we are actively soliciting, all the spots are filled for the foreseeable future (let’s put it this way: the only segment we use a spreadsheet to track future contributors for is Gallery!)
 But you never know.

 Why is [x] story on Gallery of the Underrated?